-A strong fence at the side of a road or in the middle of a dual carriageway or motorway, intended to reduce the risk of serious accidents.
+A strong fence at the side of a road or in the middle of an expressway, intended to reduce the risk of serious accidents; a guardrail.

 - ‘Should this mean that all roads should be made into dual-carriage-ways with central crash barriers?’

 - ‘It needs crash barriers between the two directions of traffic.’

 - ‘Motorists are being warned to expect delays as safety work is undertaken on the crash barriers along one of Bury's busiest roads.’

 - ‘Rush-hour traffic built up today as the outside lane in both directions was closed for repairs to the crash barrier.’

 - ‘It crossed lanes and hit a crash barrier on the hard shoulder.’

 - ‘The trust is now calling for more biker-friendly crash barriers to be erected on bends and near junctions.’

 - ‘They found a Porsche motor vehicle that had collided with a roadside crash barrier.’